marco-weger/ing-sw-2020-weger-paterna-saulle/README.md

-# Prova Finale Ingegneria del Software 2020
+# Final project of Software Engegniring 2020
 ## Gruppo CG13

 This final project was made between March and July 2020 as our final thesis project at Politecnico di Milano. <br>